reverettai/reverettai.github.io/_posts/2010-02-01-succubi-ripeness-saturation-hitting-the-scientific-sweet-spot.md

 ---
 layout: post-light-feature
-title: Succubi, Ripeness, & Saturation: Hitting the Scientific Sweet Spot
+title: Succubi, Ripeness, & Saturation - Hitting the Scientific Sweet Spot
 description: "How should a young scientist choose a field with lots of opportunity?"
 categories: [blog, science]
 modified: 2010-02-01